rmatych/modern-webapp/README.md

 # Modern-Webapp
-A configuration boilerplate for a modern frontend SPA workflow.
+An opinionated configuration boilerplate for a modern SPA development workflow.